ianwal/dk64-decomp-progress/CONTRIBUTING.md

     - ```// stack```
     - ```// https://decomp.me/scratch/*```
 - Meaningful comments should be combined into one line, except for the scratch link which should be on a second line directly above/below the other meaningful comments
+- .c and .h files should end with a blank line to allow unix text processing tools to correctly parse them
+- Fix compiler/assembler warnings where possible and appropriate